djthorpe/go-pg/README.md

 # go-pg

-Postgresql Support for Go.
+Postgresql Support for Go, built on top of [pgx](https://github.com/jackc/pgx).
 This module provides:

 * Binding SQL statements to named arguments;
 * Support for mapping go structures to SQL tables, and vice versa;
 * Easy semantics for Insert, Delete, Update, Get and List operations;
 * Bulk insert operations and transactions;
-* Support for tracing and observability.
+* Support for tracing and observability;
+* [PostgreSQL Manager](pkg/manager/README.md) for server administration with REST API and Prometheus metrics;
+* [Testing utilities](pkg/test/README.md) for integration testing with testcontainers.

 Documentation: <https://pkg.go.dev/github.com/djthorpe/go-pg>